 The abstract is up to 350 words.
-It contains as headings Objectives, Methods, Results, Conclusion and the level of evidence according to table 1 (end of this document).
+It contains as headings Objectives, Methods, Results, Conclusion and the level of evidence according to this table.

 For certain studies, like but not limited to laboratory experiments and model simulations, the level-of-evidence statement does not apply.
 A text box, titled “What are the new findings?”, should follow the abstract and contain 3-4 bullet points summarising the new findings.